Pax-Hub/book-paxy/src/basics.md

 ### Automatic correction
 For all commands, `paxy` will automatically correct typos and abbreviations.
 For example, imagine a scenario where `bash` isn't installed, but `sh` is. `paxy remove bash` will provide you with a prompt: "Did you mean 'sh'?
 [Y/n]".
 If you answer "Y", `paxy` will remove `sh` instead.
-> :warning: Please don't remove sh.
+> Warning: please don't remove sh.
 That is a horrible idea.